Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 - Chronic joint stiffness with low irritability

-- Post-immobilization restrictions
+- Post-immobilisation restrictions

 - Maintenance of mobility gains